informalsystems/vuepress-theme-tendermint/README.md

 [![npm version](https://img.shields.io/npm/v/vuepress-theme-tendermint)](https://www.npmjs.com/package/vuepress-theme-tendermint)

 This is simply a fork of the original
 <https://github.com/cosmos/vuepress-theme-cosmos> with some minor tweaks.
+Please
+do not use this fork!

 ## Install